-Check out our high-level overview of this chargeback prevention technique.
+Check out our detailed overview of this chargeback prevention technique.

 A prevention alert allows you, the merchant, to resolve a customer’s payment dispute before it progresses to a chargeback by refunding the disputed transaction.